Convexus-Protocol/AMM-SCORE/Convexus-Core/Contracts/Pool/docs/README.md

 The `swap` method must **not** be called directly from a EOA address.
 Another contract should handle the user tokens during the swap.
 Only another SCORE contract can deposit some tokens to a Convexus Pool contract, otherwise the transaction will be reverted.

-Below is the entire process flow for swapping a fixed amount of `token0` to a Convexus Pool, using a Convexus Swap Router.
+Below is the entire process flow for swapping a fixed amount of `token0` to a Convexus Pool from a generic `Callee` contract.

-> ⚠️ Please note that the methods implemented in the `SwapRouter` contract isn't part of the Core layer, so it isn't mandatory for calling the `swap` method.
-In the example below, the `SwapRouter` contract implements a `exactInputSingle` method that swaps a given `amount0` of `token0` for a minimum amount of `amountOutMinimum` for `token1`.
+> ⚠️ Please note that the methods implemented in the generic `Callee` contract isn't part of the Core layer, so its implementation may be anything.
+In most cases, a `SwapRouter` is used for performing the swaps.

 ![uml/swap-tokens.png](uml/swap-tokens.png)